-Constable Revealed at Anglesey Abbey
+The John Constable collection at Anglesey Abbey

 John Constable is widely regarded as one of the greatest English landscape painters, comparable only to his contemporary and rival J.M.W.
 Turner.
 Anglesey Abbey is home to a small yet significant collection of Constable’s work.
 The works range from early oil paintings of local landscapes to his largest ever canvas, Embarkation of George IV from Whitehall: The Opening of Waterloo Bridge, which has returned home to Anglesey Abbey, following conservation.
 Find out how you can see it along with a number of others within the collection.

 Anglesey Abbey is a home rather than a gallery, giving a sense of the kinds of spaces in which Constable’s 19th-century patrons enjoyed his art.
 Ongoing research, analysis and conservation of this little-known collection continues to reveal new dimensions of Constable’s practice.

-Revealing Constable’s Practice
+Revealing Constable’s practice

 George IV (then Prince Regent) embarked from the steps of Whitehall in a royal barge, crossing the Thames to open Waterloo Bridge in 1817, on the second anniversary of the Battle of Waterloo.
 Constable probably witnessed the ceremony, making pencil sketches of the scene that year.